 These employees not only have a track record of policy violations, but also violations with major risk associated to them.
 These could range anywhere from high dollar out of policy spend all the way up to suspected fraudulent behavior.

 Why is this important?
 An employee’s ABI is one of the data points used in determining the actual risk level associated with an expense report during a real-time audit.
 Without weighing an employee expense report history, it would be difficult to distinguish between employees who make an isolated mistake from those trying to cheat the system on a repeated basis.

 How it works

 While certain violations are categorized as “High Risk” based on a customer’s policies and configurations at the initial expense review level, medium-risk violations are really what ABI was built to analyze.
-Not all medium risk expense violations should be treated the same.
+Not all medium-risk expense violations should be treated the same.

-For example, let’s say two employee submit the same expense report on which each violated his daily meal cap limit by $20 for the day.
+For example, let’s say two employees submit the same expense report on which each violated his daily meal cap limit by $20 for the day.
 According to the company’s configuration, small meal limit violations should only incur medium-level risk.
-After initial receipt and report analysis, AppZen’s AI will assign a preliminary medium risk.
+After the initial receipt and report analysis, AppZen’s AI will assign a preliminary medium risk.